CTD and the experts at Yukon, North of Ordinary TM Magazine are thrilled to introduce you to the wonders, natural

 Moderate walking is required to fully enjoy this tour.
 Some walking can be on uneven surfaces.

 Hair dryers, irons, ironing boards, coffee makers.

 Dress on tour is casual.
 Due to the rustic nature of the Canadian Yukon, restroom facilities found at rural stops may at times be of the port-o-let or pit toilet variety.

 Further information is mailed upon receipt of your reservation.
 A total of three mailings are sent to assist you in preparing for your tour…Get Ready, Get Set and Go!
 Our “Get Ready” packet is sent confirming your reservation.
-Our “Get Set” packet provides further details approximately 90 days prior to departure with important details regarding making your travel arrangements.
-Finally, our “Go” packet arrives 2-3 weeks before departure containing all your final documents.
+Our “Get Set” packet provides further information approximately 90 days prior to departure with important details regarding making your travel arrangements.
+Finally, our “Go” packet arrives 2-3 weeks before departure containing your final documents.

 Travel Protection Available?

 Terms & Conditions

 Tour reservations are subject to the terms and conditions on our website at CountryTravelDiscoveries.com/terms.

 Have a group?
 We can make your group's vacation cost-effective and easy, with discounts for groups as small as five and other benefits.
 Learn more at CountryTravelDiscoveries.com/groups.